Romanian War of Independence: Romanian Proclamation of Independence and Conflict

-Initially, before 1877, Russia did not wish to cooperate with Romania, since they did not wish Romania to participate in the peace treaties after the war, but the Russians encountered a very strong Ottoman army of 40,000 soldiers, led by Osman Pasha, at the Siege of Plevna (Pleven) where the Russian troops, led by Russian generals, suffered very heavy losses and were routed in several battles.

-Conflict

-Due to great losses, Grand Duke Nikolai Nikolaevich, the Russian commander-in-chief, asked Prince Carol I for the Romanian Army to intervene and join forces with the Russian Army.

-Prince Carol I accepted the Duke's proposal to become the Marshal of the Russian troops in addition to the command of his own Romanian army, thus being able to lead the combined armed forces to the conquest of Plevna and the formal surrender, after heavy fighting, of the Turkish General Osman Pasha.
-The Army won the battles of Grivitsa and Rahova, and on 28 November 1877 the Plevna citadel capitulated, and Osman Pasha surrendered the city, the garrison and his sword to the Romanian colonel Mihail Cerchez and Russian division commander Ivan Ganetsky.
-After the occupation of Plevna, the Romanian Army returned to the Danube and won the battles of Vidin and Smârdan.
+Prince Carol I accepted the Duke's proposal to become the Marshal of the Russian troops in addition to the command of his own Romanian army, thus being able to lead the combined armed forces in the conquest of Plevna.
+The Romanian Army was divided into the first Army Corps under Colonel Lupu and Second Army Corps under Colonel Radovici.
+With his army's success in the Grivitsa and Rahova, the Plevna citadel capitulated on 28 November 1877, and Turkish General Osman Pasha surrendered the city, along with his garrison and sword to the Romanian colonel Mihail Cerchez and Russian division commander Ivan Ganetsky.
+After the occupation of Plevna, the Romanian Army would return to the Danube and succeed in battles in Vidin and Smârdan.

 On 19 January 1878, the Ottoman Empire requested an armistice, which was accepted by Russia and Romania.
-Romania won the war but at a cost of more than 19,000 casualties.
+Romania won the war but at a cost of about 10,000 casualties.
+Additionally, another 19,084 soldiers fell sick during the campaign.
 Its independence from the Porte was finally recognized on 13 July 1878.